OC, ScD, P.Eng., FAAAS, FASEE, FASME, FCAE, FCSME, FEIC, FIEEE, FRSC, NAE, NAE

 Research group: Advanced Thermal/fluid Optimization, Modelling and Simulation (ATOMS) Lab

 Nanoscale thermal transport; thermofluids; clean energy systems; electric vehicle and battery thermal management; regenerative medicine, hemodynamics and transport in biomedical systems.

-Cristina Amon is Alumni Distinguished Professor and Dean Emerita at the University of Toronto’s Faculty of Applied Science and Engineering.
+Cristina Amon is an Order of Canada recipient, University Professor, Alumni Distinguished Professor and Dean Emerita at the University of Toronto’s Faculty of Applied Science and Engineering.
 Under her leadership, Canada’s #1 ranked engineering school has become a global hub for inter-disciplinary research and education known for its strategic Faculty-wide initiatives, cross-Faculty centres and institutes, and innovative undergraduate and graduate programming.